What: Athenian Dialogue Discussion

 Athenian Dialogues are educational events that allow clerks to explore leadership theory, practice, and principles.
 In the context of Daring Greatly, participants will discuss the book’s themes and key ideas, and apply that information to their role as a leader in their community and municipal organization.
 Join us to further cultivate your leadership skills and connect with fellow clerks.

-The facilitator for this Athenian Dialogue is Ashley Kent, an associate specialist with the Local Government Center at Montana State University Extension.
+The facilitator for this Athenian Dialogue is Ashley Kent, associate specialist with the Local Government Center at Montana State University Extension.